Lego6245/sms.bingo/_posts/patch3-1.md

 ### All 15 Pinna Yellow Button Coins -> 10 Yellow Button Coins (List 12)

 The absence of a word can change everything.
-Pinna Yellow Button now has a counter starting in Gelato 3, where you can ground pound it’s yellow button and achieve it’s goal.
+Pinna Yellow Button now has a counter starting in Gelato 3, where you can utilize it's yellow button and achieve the goal in a different way.
 The hope is this will allow for some counter to Pinna yellow button by allowing for an alternative in a slower, but earlier place.
 While we don’t expect this to be a massive change, it opens up some doors to alternatives (much like 16 Noki Blues OR 5 Gelato Shines).
 This did require a change in the count of coins from 15 to 10, but that shouldn’t impact the Pinna side much.

 ### Pinna 4 AND Lily Pad Shine -> Lily Pad No Pipe Clipping (List 14)